The CDC-led National Diabetes Prevention Program offers a proven program to help you reverse prediabetes.

-Over the course of about 22 one-hour sessions delivered across the year, you’ll work with a trained lifestyle coach and a small support group of people who are all working to reverse prediabetes.
-You’ll learn how to make better food choices, be more physically active and find helpful ways to cope with problems and stress.
-Learning these healthy habits can make a huge impact on the rest of your life.
-And if you can’t join the meetings in person, that’s okay, because you can join an online program.
+There are 22 one-hour sessions during the yearlong program.
+You’ll work with a lifestyle coach and a small group of people who are all working to reverse prediabetes.
+You’ll learn how to eat better, be more active, and find ways to deal with problems and stress.
+These healthy habits can help change your life.
+And if you can’t join the meetings in person, you can join an online program.

-This is a highly successful program to motivate and support people with prediabetes to make practical, real-life changes and cut their risk of developing type 2 diabetes by more than half.
+This is a great program to help people with prediabetes change their life.
+People can lower their risk of getting type 2 diabetes by more than half.

-Would I qualify for the National Diabetes Prevention Program?
+Can I join the National Diabetes Prevention Program lifestyle change program?

-Usually, your doctor can tell you if you qualify.
-It’s generally based on your body mass index (which is based on your height and weight), your blood sugar levels (determined by a blood test), your age (you must be 18 or older), and whether you have a history of gestational diabetes (meaning you developed diabetes when you were pregnant).
-You may also qualify based on results from the online risk test.
+Your doctor can tell you if you can.
+It’s based on your body mass index (which is based on your height and weight), your blood sugar levels (shown by a blood test), your age (you must be 18 or older), and whether you have a history of gestational diabetes (you got diabetes when you were pregnant).
+You may also join based on results from the online risk test.

-Costs for the program are often covered by insurance providers or employers.
+Your insurance or employer may help pay for the program.
 For some people, there may be a cost.
-Check with your insurance provider or employer to see if the program is a covered benefit for you.
+Check with your insurance or employer to see if they can cover the cost.

 CDC does not endorse private products, services, or enterprises.